 Presenting & Selling the Course

-You successfully managed to create an online course on your own website.
-Now, it's time to create a system that helps this course to succeed and grow as a source of recurring revenue for your business.
+Once you’ve successfully managed to create an online course on your own website, it’s time to create a system that helps your training succeed and grow into a source of recurring revenue for your business so you can reap all of the benefits of online courses.

 Create a powerful sales page that converts